Privacy Policy

 - Access — you can view all your data through the dashboard and MCP tools at any time.

-- Export — you can export your projects and all associated data as JSON using the dashboard or the
+- Export — you can export your projects, context entries, and decisions as JSON using the dashboard or the

 hub_export_projectMCP tool. - Correction — you can update your context entries, decisions, and project details through the dashboard or API.